ezequiellladoce/Nginx-Deployment-with-ConfigMap/README.md

 ```
 kubectl describe deployment nginx-deployment  -n nginx-deployment
 ```
-The information of the depoymet is displayed, the output is similar to that:
+The information of the deployment is displayed, the output is similar to that:

 ```
 Name:                   nginx-stateless-deployment